 Allison has been a graduate assistant working for the HRSA Grant from 2019 to 2021, while attending the Plymouth State University School Psychology Ed.
 S. program.
 Her specialty under the HRSA Grant is working with the Devereux Student Strengths Assessment (DESSA) program.
 The DESSA program is a standardized, strength-based, social-emotional learning assessment for students in kindergarten through 12th grade.
 It identifies students’ strengths using social and emotional competencies.
 Working with schools in NH, Allison assisted in the assessment of students, progress monitoring, supporting strategy implantation, and data collection.
 Outside of school, Allison is an active painter and rock climber.
 She graduated from Salve Regina University in Newport, RI in 2019 with a B.A. in Psychology and a minor in special education.

 Current Grant Assistants

 Shani is a current School Counseling graduate student with a passion for high levels of achievement and academic rigor, equal opportunity, evidence-based practices, and social justice.
 She graduated from Austin Peay State University in Clarksville, TN with a B.S. in Psychology and a minor in sociology.
 She has a diverse range of professional experience in crisis intervention, disaster response, critical incident stress management, mental health first-aid, and family advocacy.
 She is also a member of Chi Sigma Iota, Upsilon Pi Chapter at PSU.
 Upon successful completion of her Master’s degree in 2022, Shani plans on taking a position as a School Counselor in New Hampshire.
-She currently lives near the seacoast with her husband, three children, and their pet dog.
+She currently lives near the seacoast with her husband, three children, and their pet dog, Daisy.